openjusticebe/ecli-api/README.md

 - [ ] Count

 # Credits
-- project led by OpenJustice.be and Liège Legal Tech Lab of University of Liège
+- Project led by OpenJustice.be and Liège Legal Tech Lab of University of Liège

 # Develop
 ## Without docker